-Shin SS, Jones KL, et al.

-Clinical Chemistry 2015;61(S10):S13.
+Shin S.S., Jones K.L., et al. Clinical Chemistry 2015;61(S10):S13.

-Objective: Published results for intra-menstrual cycle variability lack agreement.
+Background and Objective: Research studies indicate that AMH may be useful for evaluating response to controlled ovarian stimulation in women undergoing in vitro fertilization procedures.
+Published results for intra-menstrual cycle variability lack agreement.
 The purpose of this study is to determine whether or not AMH levels vary significantly across the normal menstrual cycle.